We’re Desperate! Do you Work with Infidelity?

 Can Counselling Really Help?

 Bottom line.
 Counselling helps!
-I’ve had more than one couple tell me, “We wouldn’t wish an affair on anyone, but never-the-less, we’re closer and more connected now than we’ve ever been.”
+More than one couple has said, “We wouldn’t wish an affair on anyone, but never-the-less, we’re closer and more connected now than we’ve ever been.”

 Couples In Step Approach to Infidelity